geekysuavo/geekysuavo.github.io/thermy.md

     height: 480
     tip: >
-      I fixed the program to run through 250 renderings of the current value before trying to get another reading from the sensor, but I'm still getting a garbage value.
+      I fixed the program to run through 250 renderings of the current value before trying to get another reading from the sensor, but I still got garbage values.
   - file: pic27.png
     width: 640
     height: 480